-If you’re looking for an affordable entry-level marker that can have you playing sniper the SplatMaster may be the designed just for you.
+If you’re looking for an affordable entry-level marker that can have you playing sniper the SplatMaster may be designed just for you.
 The .50 caliber paintballs are more accurate at closer ranges and are less expensive.
-The side cocking spring action eliminates the need to buy high priced air tanks and go looking for CO2 fills.
+The side cocking spring action eliminates the need to buy high-priced air tanks and go looking for CO2 fills.

 Just buy the gun, some balls, and a protective mask to get started playing.
 The smaller .50 paintballs, with a velocity of 110-150 feet per second, don’t hurt like the .68 markers.
 The buttstock is adjustable to fit players of all different sizes.
 JT includes a reusable target for practice, a manual, and a safety barrel plug.

 The Raptor pump is a classic that many of us started out with.
 It’s a super budget-minded paintball gun that provides a lot of fun.
 You’ll need .68 caliber paintballs and CO2 12-gram cartridges to play.